MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

 }
 ```

 We may be encountering more errors with our other missing protocols, but let us ignore that for now.
 We have a `collectionView(..numberOfItemsInSecion)` function that is telling us that we need to give the collection view the number of items it should be expecting per section.
-A collection view can have multiple sections.
-Lets say you wanted a section that will be designated possibly for cat photos or also maybe a section for dog pictures.
-In our case though, we will stick to one section and no cat or dog pictures :( Instead, we will have one section that will display 3 columns and as many rows as we may need depending on the amount of images that are provided.
+We will have one section that will display 3 columns and as many rows as we may need depending on the amount of images that are provided.
 Although we have one section, we want our `collectionView(..numberOfItemsInSecion)` to be as many items as the elements that will be provided to us.
 Our resulting collection view will look like this:

 > ![Remove Main](./assets/collectionViewResult.png)

 The `collectionView(..cellForItemAt)` is an important function that will tell the collection view which item to display at the index path, this will make it really easy to use an array and use `indexpath.row` as an index.
 Do you have any ideas of what array could be the source of the data we need?

-What about the `Images` that belongs to our Habit model that we created earlier?
+What about the `Images` property that belongs to our Habit model that we created earlier?
 We can use all the images that we are storing with our models that are getting pulled from our assets and use them to set the image in our cell that we created earlier.
-Let us create the array at the top of our `AddHabitViewController` and not in our `extension` like this:
+Let us create the array at the top of our `AddHabitViewController`.

 ```
 class AddHabitViewController: UIViewController {